ISDB-T International: Start of regular broadcasts and implementation status

-A new push in set-top box and DTV sets sales is expected with the final specification of Ginga middleware that will allow interactive use of TV.
+A new push in set-top box and DTV sets sales was expected with the final specification of Ginga middleware that will allow interactive use of TV.

 Ginga 1.0 (a first implementation of Ginga) was already released for use by set-top box/DTV manufacturers, using NCL (Nested Context Language)/Lua as its declarative programming language.
 That part of Ginga is called Ginga-NCL.
 However, the complete Ginga middleware specification was planned to present the declarative NCL module and procedural Java module to allow programmers, manufacturers and users to take the best from the two environments: declarative and procedural.

 The Java part of Ginga, called Ginga-J, had its specification approved by the SBTVD Forum in April 2009.
 The same forum declared that the APIs set developed by Sun Microsystems, called Java-DTV, is the standard for SBTVD system, after negotiations with Sun Microsystems to reduce royalties in 15%.
 Hence, the royalty cost defined by Sun for Java-DTV is much more affordable than that charged by GEM APIs owners (GEM middleware is used in DVB-T – the European DTV standard).
 That will benefit development of interactive set-top boxes and TV sets keeping them cheaper than if GEM was used as middleware or even if GEM APIs were used with Ginga-J.

 In the 3rd quarter 2009 the first set-top boxes and TV sets with complete Ginga middleware (Ginga-NCL and Ginga-J) were available in the market.
 That date match with the release of first interactive programs to be broadcast by television companies.

-At launch on December 2, 2007, set-top boxes were available for prices ranging between R$900 (~US$450) and R$1200 (~US$600), inhibiting sales.
+At launch on 2 December 2007, set-top boxes were available for prices ranging between R$900 (~US$450) and R$1200 (~US$600), inhibiting sales.
 But after 8 months the prices dropped quickly to around R$300 (~US$150).
-The Federal Government announced subsidies worth 1 billion Reais (~US$556 million) so these prices will face a new reduction phase.
+The Federal Government announced subsidies worth 1 billion Reais (~US$556 million) so these prices faced a new reduction phase.